com-480-data-visualization/project-2023-ak_team/Milestone2.md

     Process and format the data into a structure that is suitable for visualization.
     Extract actors, directors, movies, and genres as separate entities.
     Establish relationships between actors, directors, movies, and genres.
+    In this case we are gonna create dictionnaries for each of the data quoted before to link them together for exemple a dictionnary for actors-to-actor graph with keys being the id of the actors and the value the id of actors they played with.

 - Implement the search bar: